 Ms. Jantzen attended the University of Oklahoma where she earned a B.A. in Philosophy.
-After receiving a Masters Degree in Classics from St. John's College in Santa Fe, New Mexico, she worked as a policy analyst with the New Mexico Office of the Governor and Department of Public Safety.
-She received her J.D. from Cornell School of Law and practiced in Santa Fe in the areas of antitrust, environmental, and water law.
+After receiving a Masters Degree in Classics from St. John’s College in Santa Fe, New Mexico, she worked as a policy analyst with the New Mexico Office of the Governor and Department of Public Safety.
+She received her J.D. from Cornell School of Law and before returning to Oklahoma, she practiced in Santa Fe in the areas of antitrust, environmental, and water law.

 Ms. Jantzen is admitted to practice in Oklahoma and New Mexico and her practice involves both state and federal litigation and administrative proceedings.
 Ms. Jantzen has represented a variety of commercial, industrial, and agricultural clients on matters that involve:

-In addition to her experience in administrative matters and litigation, Ms. Jantzen also has experience on appellate matters in the States of Oklahoma, New Mexico, and Texas, as well as the United States Court of Appeals for the Tenth Circuit.
+In addition to her experience in administrative matters and litigation, Ms. Jantzen also has experience on appellate matters in the States of Oklahoma, New Mexico, and Texas, as well as the United States Supreme Court and the United States Court of Appeals for the Tenth Circuit.